A McKean-Vlasov approach to distributed electricity generation development: Appendix

 By arguing as in \eqref{integX}, it is easy to see that $u \in \mathcal{U}_T$ implies $\eee \big[ \int_0^T e^{-\rho s} |X_s|^2 ds \big]$ $<$ $\infty$, so that the problems are well-defined.
 If $T$ is finite, we know (see \cite[Sections 6.6 and 6.7]{YongZhou}, with a straightforward adaptation of the arguments to include the discount factor) that there exists a unique solution $\{K_{t;T}\}_{t \in [0,T]}$ to

 and that for every $x \in \rr^2$ we have

 It is easy to see that $V_T \to V_\infty$ as $T \to \infty$; as a consequence, there exists

-By a classical argument and since the functions $\{K_{t;T}\}_{t \in [0,T]}$ solve \eqref{ODEapprox}, $K$ is a solution to \eqref{eqK}.
-Also, $K$ is symmetric as it is the limit of symmetric matrices.
-Moreover, notice that $N^{-1},Q>0$; by standard arguments in control theory, it follows that $x'K x = V_\infty(x)>0$ for each $x \neq 0$, so that $K>0$.
-By similar arguments, \eqref{eqL} admits a symmetric positive-definite solution given that $SKS + Q + \tilde Q>0$, since $K^{11}>0$. \end{proof}
+By a classical argument and since the functions $\{K_{t;T}\}_{t \in [0,T]}$ solve \eqref{ODEapprox}, $\tilde K$ is a solution to \eqref{eqK}.
+Also, $\tilde K$ is symmetric as it is the limit of symmetric matrices.
+Moreover, notice that $N^{-1}>0$ and assume that $Q>0$; by standard arguments in control theory, it follows that $x'\tilde K x = V_\infty(x)>0$ for each $x \neq 0$, so that $\tilde K>0$.
+Hence, we have proved that \eqref{eqK} admits a symmetric positive-definite solution provided that $Q>0$, which is true by \eqref{CondParamSocPl}.